The Dead (Joyce short story): Plot summary

 The story centres on Gabriel Conroy, a teacher and part-time book reviewer, and explores the relationships he has with his family and friends.
-Gabriel and his wife, Gretta, arrive late to an annual Christmas party, hosted by his aunts, Kate and Julia Morkan, who eagerly receive him.
+Gabriel and his wife, Gretta, arrive late to an annual Christmastime party (in fact, it is Twelfth Night) hosted by his aunts, Kate and Julia Morkan, who eagerly receive him.
 After an awkward encounter with Lily, the caretaker's daughter, Gabriel goes upstairs, and joins the rest of the party attendees.
-Gabriel worries about the speech he has to give, especially because it contains academic references, that he fears his audience will not understand.
+Gabriel worries about the speech he has to give, especially because it contains academic references, which he fears his audience will not understand.
 When Freddy Malins arrives drunk, as the hosts of the party had feared, Aunt Kate asks Gabriel to make sure he is all right.

 As the party moves on, Gabriel is confronted by Miss Ivors, an Irish nationalist, about his publishing a weekly literary column in the Unionist newspaper The Daily Express.
-She teases him as a "West Briton", that is, a supporter of English political control of Ireland.
+She teases him by calling him a "West Briton".
 Gabriel points out that he gets 15 shillings a week, and "the books he received for review were almost more welcome than the paltry cheque".
 He thinks this charge is highly unfair, but fails to offer a satisfactory rejoinder.
 The encounter ends awkwardly, which bothers Gabriel the rest of the night.
 He becomes more disaffected, when he tells his wife of the encounter, and she expresses an interest in returning to visit her childhood home of Galway.
 The music and party continue; but Gabriel retreats into himself, thinking of the snow outside and his impending speech.

 Dinner begins, with Gabriel seated at the head of the table.
 The guests discuss music and the practices of certain monks.
-Once the dining has died down, Gabriel thinks once more about the snow - and begins his speech, praising traditional Irish hospitality, observing that "we are living in a sceptical...thought-tormented age", and referring to Aunt Kate, Aunt Julia, and Mary Jane as the Three Graces.
+Once the dining has died down, Gabriel thinks once more about the snow - and begins his speech, praising traditional Irish hospitality, observing that "we are living in a sceptical...thought-tormented age," and referring to Aunt Kate, Aunt Julia, and Mary Jane as the Three Graces.
 The speech ends with a toast, and the guests sing "For they are jolly gay fellows".